-The A2A has initiated a multi stage project to bring Conservation Action Planning to the A2A Region.
+CONSERVATION ACTION PLANNING IN THE A2A The A2A Collaborative has initiated a multi stage project to bring Conservation Action Planning to the A2A Region.
 This initiative has been supported largely through SEED grants from the Ontario Trillium Foundation.

 Conservation Action Planning (CAP) is a method for planning, executing and evaluating environmental conservation initiatives within ecoregions.
-It is generally introduced when there is good scientific information available about a clearly identifiable natural area, and where overall conservation goals have been largely identified.
-However, it can also be introduced in natural areas with less substantial scientific information, in which case the CAP might include objectives involving further baseline inventory and research.
+It is generally introduced when there is good scientific information available about a clearly identifiable natural area, and where overall conservation goals have been largely identified, which is the case in the A2A region.

 More locally, since 2008, CAP has been used by the Carolinian Canada Coalition to develop conservation strategies for “biodiversity hotspots”, part of the Coalition’s on-going work helping to coordinate ecosystem recovery efforts in the Carolinian Life Zone.
 Information on the Carolinian Canada program can be found here

 The CAP framework is made up of four basic components: defining a conservation project; developing conservation strategies and measures; implementing the strategies and measures; and using project results to adapt and improve.
 This is the framework that is applied around the world in almost every type of ecoregion imaginable.

 The scale of a conservation action plan is flexible.
 Needs, resources, and capacities may vary from project to project within an ecoregion or natural area, and the CAP process can still serve as the primary planning mechanism.
 It can also be adapted to meet many different types of conservation goals, ranging from conservation of species, sites, ecosystems, landscapes, and watersheds, all the way to seascapes and marine areas.